SOCIETY AGM PROCEDURE

 When multiple candidates run for multiple positions (for example, when 5 candidates run for 3 OCM positions); or

 When your constitution requires that it be used for all elections.
 The system works as follows:

 Voters should be given ballot papers on which they may write the names of all candidates in the election, and express numbered preferences (1-8 where there are 8 candidates, for example) for as many candidates as they chose.

 Ballot papers should then be collected.
 In order to be elected, a candidate must meet the quota of votes.
 The total valid poll is the number of votes cast (that are legible and have followed the instructions provided in denoting preferences), and the number of seats is the number of positions.

-3. Proceed to count the number of first preferences for each candidate.
+Proceed to count the number of first preferences for each candidate.
 If there is one position, and one candidate receives more first preferences than the quota requires, then they are elected and the election concludes.

-4. If no candidate satisfies the quota, then the candidate with the least first preferences is eliminated.
+If no candidate satisfies the quota, then the candidate with the least first preferences is eliminated.
 Please announce that, after the “first count”, [name of candidate] is to be eliminated and their votes redistributed.
 Please do this for every count (i.e. every time a count is concluded and a candidate is eliminated).

-5. Once the candidate is eliminated, redistribute the first preferences that candidate received to those candidates who are marked as preference 2 on the ballot papers.
+Once the candidate is eliminated, redistribute the first preferences that candidate received to those candidates who are marked as preference 2 on the ballot papers.